-On Thursday, April 26, task force officials, U.S. Marshals and SBI agents arrested Wright in Montgomery.
-She remains jailed on $100,000 bond.
+On Thursday, April 26, task force officials, U.S. Marshals, and SBI agents arrested Wright in Montgomery.
+She remains jailed on a $100,000 bond.

 “Today we feel a measure of justice has been achieved for Alexxys and her mother, Tanya Johnson,” Wilson said.
 “Works can’t express my appreciation for the hard work the sheriff’s Cold Case Task Force and the SBI Cold Case investigators put forth to bringing closure to this family.”